Neuromodulation (medicine): Recent developments in non-invasive brain stimulation (TMS / tDCS)

+Recent studies are becoming more concerned with personalizing stimulation parameters, such as individualized targeting, state-dependent stimulation (e.g. on the basis of EEG markers), and dose, frequency, and electrode/magnetic coil placement optimization.
+Moreover, the development of integrative treatment methods, including the combination of stimulation with cognitive therapy, psychotherapy or neurofeedback, presents a growing field of research.

 Limitations of non-invasive electrical and magnetic methods

 Brain tissue stimulation using non-invasive electrical and magnetic methods raises several concerns, including the following:

 The first issue is the uncertain dose for healthy stimulation.
 While neurophysiology lacks knowledge about the nature of such a treatment of nervous diseases at the cellular level, non-invasive electrical and magnetic therapies involve excessive exposure of the brain to an intense field, which is several times and even orders of magnitude higher than natural electromagnetic fields in the brain.

 Another significant challenge of non-invasive electrical and magnetic methods is to localize the effect of stimulation on specific neuronal networks that need to be treated.
 We still need to gain knowledge about mental processes at the cellular level.
 Neuronal correlates of cognitive functions are still intriguing questions for contemporary research.
 Non-invasive electrical and magnetic brain tissue stimulation targets a large area of poorly characterized tissue.
 Therefore, it is unclear whether electrical and magnetic fields reach only the neuronal networks of the brain that need treatment.
 Again, these methods involve excessive exposure to intense electrical and magnetic fields several times and even orders of magnitude higher than natural ones in the brain.
 However, non-invasive electrical and magnetic brain tissue methods cannot target only the neuronal networks that need to be treated.
 The undefined radiation target can destroy healthy cells during therapy.

 Additionally, these methods are not generalizable to all patients because of more inter-individual variability in response to brain stimulation.